sunshinescience/sunshinescience.github.io/_posts/2020-01-02-fastai-image-classification.md

 In order to get set up and access the Colab notebook from the course, follow the steps found [here](https://course.fast.ai/start_colab.html).
 This will iunclude information on accessing Colab, configuring your notebook instance, and how to save your work.

-If your computer doesn't have a GPU, there are several options to try if you wanted to try a different GPU, such as [Crestle](https://crestle.ai/), set up an Azure Virtual Machine [(AVM)](https://azure.microsoft.com/en-gb/free/virtual-machines/search/?&ef_id=Cj0KCQiAxrbwBRCoARIsABEc9si-9bgWZ9YukU-Me3B96lDIb6SzTOHUybG_ZBnA7q0wnjqXjV8gwuwaAjJlEALw_wcB:G:s&OCID=AID2000125_SEM_4QqQWq38&MarinID=4QqQWq38_324561106063_azure%20virtual%20machine_e_c__66077404040_aud-411816020291:kwd-296465860779&lnkd=Google_Azure_Brand&dclid=CMe-yvvd5OYCFdYw0wodGbsAUA) cloud instance, [Paperspace](https://www.paperspace.com/), or you can even build your own deep learning machine (for example blog posts, see [here]https://www.topbots.com/deep-confusion-misadventures-in-building-a-machine-learning-server/, [here](https://medium.com/impactai/setting-up-a-deep-learning-machine-in-a-lazy-yet-quick-way-be2642318850), or [here](https://towardsdatascience.com/building-your-own-deep-learning-box-47b918aea1eb)).
+If your computer doesn't have a GPU, there are several options to try if you wanted to try a different GPU, see [here](https://course.fast.ai/) for a jupyter notebook.
+You may also want to try a GPU from [Crestle](https://crestle.ai/), or set up an Azure Virtual Machine [(AVM)](https://azure.microsoft.com/en-gb/free/virtual-machines/search/?&ef_id=Cj0KCQiAxrbwBRCoARIsABEc9si-9bgWZ9YukU-Me3B96lDIb6SzTOHUybG_ZBnA7q0wnjqXjV8gwuwaAjJlEALw_wcB:G:s&OCID=AID2000125_SEM_4QqQWq38&MarinID=4QqQWq38_324561106063_azure%20virtual%20machine_e_c__66077404040_aud-411816020291:kwd-296465860779&lnkd=Google_Azure_Brand&dclid=CMe-yvvd5OYCFdYw0wodGbsAUA) cloud instance, or try [Paperspace](https://www.paperspace.com/), or you can even build your own deep learning machine (for example blog posts, see [here]https://www.topbots.com/deep-confusion-misadventures-in-building-a-machine-learning-server/, [here](https://medium.com/impactai/setting-up-a-deep-learning-machine-in-a-lazy-yet-quick-way-be2642318850), or [here](https://towardsdatascience.com/building-your-own-deep-learning-box-47b918aea1eb)).

 For our Colab notebook, at the beginning of the notebook, two code cells have been included, the first is: